-Enterprise Performance Management, commonly referred to as EPM, is the discipline and set of systems organizations use to plan, measure and manage business performance over time.
+Enterprise Performance Management is the discipline and set of systems organizations use to plan, measure and manage business performance over time.
+It sits at the intersection of strategy, finance and execution — helping leadership teams translate objectives into financial plans, monitor results and adjust course as conditions change.

 Why EPM Exists

-Most organizations begin managing performance using spreadsheets.
-Early on, this works.
-The business is small, planning cycles are infrequent, and assumptions are relatively simple.
-Over time, however, complexity compounds.
+Most organizations begin managing performance in spreadsheets.
+Early on this works — the business is small, planning cycles are infrequent and assumptions are simple.
+Over time, complexity compounds.
 Additional products, entities, geographies, currencies and stakeholders introduce friction into planning and reporting.

 Forecasts become harder to update.
 Consolidation becomes slower and more error-prone.
-Leadership asks for faster answers and more frequent insight, while finance spends more time reconciling numbers than analyzing them.
+Leadership asks for faster answers and more frequent insight while finance spends more time reconciling numbers than analyzing them.

 What EPM Covers in Practice